fredo-dedup/HeadlessChromium.jl/README.md

 This package is a Julia wrapper for the Google Chromium web browser.
-The Browser is launched headless and can be controlled from Julia through the 'Chrome DevTools Protocol'.
+The Browser is launched headless and is controlled from Julia over the 'Chrome DevTools Protocol'.
 The DOM can be explored, changed, captured to a pdf document, input events can be simulated, etc.